jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 For more, see [the book by its creator on leanpub](https://leanpub.com/introducing_eventstorming).

-In this article, I'll be using a simple and minimal version of event storming so we can focus on the important stuff.
+In this article, I'll be using a simple version of event storming so we can focus on the important points.

-# Past Design
+# Overview Of Past Design

-This system was designed for 3rd party insurance providers to allow their customers to apply for life insurance through it.
-That means the _entire_ application or, for some providers, _only certain parts_ of the application.
+This system was designed for (a) the main insurance provider and (b) 3rd party insurance providers to allow their customers to apply for life insurance online.
+It was configurable in that 3rd party providers could choose which parts of the general application process would be included, where the entry point would be, and other customizations.

-Generally speaking, the process went like this:
+Generally speaking, the process went like this when dealing with applications on behalf of 3rd party providers:

-1. Accept some HTTP POST data from an initial form filled out by a third-party provider.
+1. Accept some HTTP POST data from an initial form filled out by a third-party provider's customer.

 2. The user continues to fill out the online life insurance application (with multiple steps).